sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-10/README.md

 ## Bitcoin Script Language

 Both lock and key are encoded in a language called [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script).
 It is the instruction set for the [Bitcoin Virtual Machine](https://xiaohuiliu.medium.com/introduction-to-bitcoin-smart-contracts-9c0ea37dc757), an assembly-like low-level language.
 The script in the key and lock are called unlocking and locking script, respectively.
+An output consists of two parts: a locking script and bitcoin amount denoted in satoshis.

 ## Script and sCrypt